bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - An interface should be created for all services, facades and data access objects.
 The exception is only when a service is inheriting an existing implementation and not defining new publicly accessible methods
 - For naming conventions, interfaces should :
-	- convey intent and must not contain
+	- convey intent
 	- be in **Pascal** case
-	- contain only alphanumeric characters
+	- contain ONLY alphanumeric characters

 			Examples: AddressService, AddressDao, AddressFacade

-- The method names should:
+- Interfaces method names should:
 	- be in **Camel** case
 	- only contain alphanumeric characters
 - Public methods in an interface must be documented with a description for the method and a documentation of the parameters and return types.
 Interfaces must also be documented to provide a description of the purpose of the interface